Deep4GB/CMPSC472_FinalProject/README.md

   * Reminders are stored as JSON files (`general_reminders.json`, `medications.json`, `appointments.json`) in app.py.

 **Communication:**

-- The `main.py` script uses Tkinter for a graphical interface.
-- The `app.py` script uses Flask to create a web interface.
+- The `app.py` script uses Flask to create a web interface and the logic is implemented in there.

+- The `index.html` file is the main page of the web application.
+It contains the HTML code for the web interface.
+It is frontend of the program.

+- The `health.html` file is the health metrics page of the web application.
+It contains the HTML code for the web interface.
+It is frontend of the program.

 This outline provides an overview of the code structure, highlighting key functions, data storage, and the interaction between different components.